Social Licence Initiative

 The initiative builds on the shared understanding that social licence is shaped at the intersection of governance, leadership, and community expectations, and that engagement is essential for our universities to progress.

-The Committee is genuinely committed to strong consultation as it reviews key areas impacting University social licence - and these areas’ ongoing ramifications for our wider communities.
+The Steering Committee is committed to strong consultation as it reviews key areas impacting University social licence - and their potential ramifications for our university communities.
 As such, both targeted and open stakeholder submissions will be invited to provide essential insight and viewpoints to the committee.

 Submissions can be made anytime via the form below.
 Submissions can be directed towards a specific focus area, or could be for the purpose of alerting the Committee to key areas of concern.
 We’ve included essential information around scope, making your submission, and confidentiality below.

-Submissions can be made anytime.
-Submissions can be directed to any focus area, or can be made to alert the Committee of a key area of concern.
+Submissions can be directed to any focus area or can be made in order to alert the Steering Committee of a key area of concern arising.

 The Steering Committee encourages submissions lodged electronically, either via email - secretariat@ucc.edu.au - or via online submission in the form below.